24 MAR 2018

-The worst part of our regulatory duties is to see RICS professionals facing disciplinary panels, possible expulsion and the loss of their RICS designation due to continuing professional development (CPD) failures.
-CPD is a fundamental requirement of maintaining professionalism; please ensure you complete CPD by 31 December, and record it by 31 January 31.
+One of the worst parts of our regulatory duties is to see RICS professionals facing disciplinary panels, possible expulsion and the loss of their RICS designation due to continuing professional development (CPD) failures.
+CPD is a fundamental requirement of maintaining professionalism; please ensure you complete CPD by 31 December, and record it by 31 January.

 Head of Regulation, Asia Pacific, RICS

 “Regulated by RICS” conveys a consistent message of promise and quality to your clients.
 Firms regulated by RICS have committed to abide by the Rules of conduct for firms and RICS’ globally recognised professional standards.
 This sets them apart from the rest.